Asymptotics of the partition function for $\beta$-ensembles at high temperature: Controls of

-with $g:=\partial_{2}^{m_3}\dots\partial_{p}^{m_p}f(.,x_3,\dots,x_p)$.
+with $g\defi \partial_{2}^{m_3}\dots\partial_{p}^{m_p}f(.,x_3,\dots,x_p)$.
 By applying the Leibniz formula when differentiating $m_1$ times with respect to $x_1$, one gets:

-Again, we differentiate $m_2$ times with respect to $x_2$ and apply the Leibniz formula to get \eqref{eq:operfindiff}. \end{Pro} We proved Lemma \ref{lem: opD form leibniz} for $m_1\geq m_2$.
-Since $\mcal{D}_1[f]$ is symmetric under the exchange of the two first variables, we can always assume that $m_1\geq m_2$.
-The idea of the proof of Theorem \ref{thm:fini diff ope reg} is to prove separately the $L^2$ control on $\partial^{\underline{m}}\mcal{D}_1[f]$ close to the singularity (the diagonal) and far from it.
+Again, we differentiate $m_2$ times with respect to $x_2$ and apply the Leibniz formula to get \eqref{eq:operfindiff}. \end{proof}

+\begin{proof}\textit{[of Theorem \ref{thm:fini diff ope reg}]} Let $\underline{m}\defi (m_1,\dots,m_p)\in\N^p$ be such that $m\defi \sum_{i=1}^{p}m_i\leq n$.
+Without loss of generality, we can assume that $m_1\geq m_2$.
+Let's show that with $C>0$ independent of $f$.
+The idea is to prove separately the $L^2$ control on $\partial^{\underline{m}}\mcal{D}_1[f]$ close to the singularity (the diagonal) and far from it.
 To do so, we will use the Taylor formula with integral remainder to deal with the singularity and Lemma \ref{lem: opD form leibniz} when we are at a fixed distance from the diagonal.